AmazingAmpharos/OoT-Randomizer/README.md

 The Fairy Ocarina and Ocarina of Time can be shuffled into the item pool with `shuffle_ocarinas`.
 This means that Saria and the Ocarin of Time will give a random item and that you must find the Ocarina before being able to play any songs.

+## Shuffle Songs into the Pool

+Enabling `shuffle_song_items` will make learning songs into items and shuffle the songs into the item pool.
+Song can appear at any location, and any item can appear at the original song locations.

 ## Keysanity

 Dungeon items (maps, compasses, small keys, boss keys) are shuffled into the item pool at large.